honeybox-boutique/django-ecommerce/README.md

 ## Things I need help with in order of importance:
-     version control best practices for issues (bugs) and the resolution thereof? billing
+     version control best practices for issues (bugs) and the resolution thereof? point me to a good video or article I can watch for this.
+I'm brand new so I only know enough to do what you've seen here. billing
           make sure adding payment methods is seamless and error messages appear appropriately addresses